theramiyer/blog/content/post/2023/earths-orbit-is-not-elliptical.md

 You have never been able to throw a ball faster than 50 m/s.
 And sure enough, if your friend measured the speed of the ball, s/he would get 180 km/h.

 Now, imagine the train is transparent, and is passing through a desert.
 To an observer outside, the ball will seem to go at 100 m/s (or 360 km/h).
 This is because while with respect to the train, the ball travelled at 50 m/s, it travelled at 100 m/s with respect to the ground.
-Or in other words, in those ten seconds, the ball actually travelled 1 km.
+Or in other words, in those ten seconds, the ball actually travelled 1 km with respect to the ground below.

 Now, your friend sits down and starts bouncing the ball.
 To your friend, the ball looks to go down and come back up, along a straight vertical line.
 But to the observer outside, the ball would seem to be moving along a parabolic wave.

 These two examples talk about _frame of reference_.
 Your frame of reference, in this case, is the same as your friend's frame of reference.
 But the other observer's frame of reference is quite different from your friend's and yours.

 The train is carrying your friend, you, and the ball.
-While the ball may be stationary in your hand, to the observer, outside, the ball is moving at 180 km/h.
+While the ball may be stationary in your hand, to the observer outside, the ball is moving at 180 km/h.
 Similarly, while your friend only sees a linear motion of the bouncing ball in his frame of reference, the observer outside is able to see its sideways motion (at the speed of the train's motion).

 ## The earth's orbit is ... complicated